techfreakSahil/mightymeld-memory-chakra/README.md

 Here are full size renders of the app screens.

-_All colors used in the design are standard Chaakra UI colors._
+_All colors used in the design are standard Chakra UI colors._

 <kbd>
 	<img src="docs/start.png" width="400" height="465">